shaloo/desc/docs/source/docs/thirdp_prov.rst

 **Sending Mail**

 SendGrid allows its users to create email templates inside their dashboard.
-These templates can be stored so they may be used for outgoing messages from Puttshack Cloud API implementation server.
+These templates can be stored so they may be used for outgoing messages from :ref:`PSC<ref_c_PSC>` server.
 Additional details from cloud database can be sent to fill in dynamic data such as the user’s name, game scores, etc.

 -  `Mail Send (Template) <https://docs.sendgrid.com/api-reference/mail-send/mail-send>`__